 Pinto beans hold amazingly high amounts of folates; 525 μg or 94% of daily values.
 Folate, along with vitamin B-12, is one of the essential co-factor for DNA synthesis and cell division.
 Adequate folate in the diet around conception and during the pregnancy may help prevent neural-tube defects in the babies.

 100 g of pintos hold 1393 mg or 30% potassium.
-Potassium electrolyte is present in cell and body fluids; which helps counter pressing effects of sodium on heart and blood pressure.
+Potassium electrolyte is present in the cells and body fluids, which help counter pressing effects of sodium on heart and blood pressure.